infochimps-labs/big_data_for_chimps/ch05-rules_of_scaling.md

 ### The rules of scaling

 * Storage (Disk)                             is free, and infinite in size
 * Processing (CPU)                           is free, except when it isn't
 * Flash Storage (SSD)                        is pricey, and cruelly limited in size
 * Memory (RAM)                               is expensive, and cruelly limited in size

 * Memory                                     is infinitely fast.
 * Streaming data across the network          is ever-so-slightly faster than streaming from disk
-* Streaming data from disk          is the limiting factor in speed if you're doing things right...
+* Streaming data from disk                   is the limiting factor if you're doing things right...
 * ... unless processing (CPU)                is the limiting factor in speed
-* Reading data in pieces from SSD   is adequate if you plan ahead and can fit
+* Reading data in pieces from SSD            is adequate in some cases, assuming you fit
 * Reading data in pieces from disk           is infinitely slow
-* Reading data in pieces from across the network is even slower
+* Reading data in pieces across the network  is even slower

-### Prices

-Here are prices in
+Most importantly,

+* Humans are important, robots are cheap.

+### Optimize first, and typically only, for Joy

+The most important rule for writing scalable code is

+    Optimize first, and typically only, for Joy

+There's no robust measure for programmer productivity.
+'Lines of code' certainly isn't -- this book mostly exists to help you write as few lines of code as possible.

+But the fundamental personality traits that drive people to become programmers and data scientists are a love of a) discovering answers, b) discovering simplicities, c) discovering efficiencies.

+Phase 1: discover answer

+Do this quickly

+For anything that stops our solution doesn't have to be elegant as long as it is readable.

+If this is a process that will endure, your next step is to simplify it

+Do not even think about what is happening inside the mapper and reducer until you have arrived at the simplest transformation flow you can.

+Optimizing your code path might subtract 30% of your run time at the cost of simplicity.
+Optimizing your data path can in many cases subtract 90% of your run time

+Find the parts that are annoying --

+Corrolaries:

+    Automate out of boredom or terror, never efficiency

+### Humans are important, robots are cheap.

-To store 10 Billion records with an average size of 1 kB costs
+To store 10 Billion records with an average size of 1 kB -- that's 10 TB -- it costs

 * $200,000 /month to store it all on ram       ($1315/mo for 150 68.4 GB machines)
 * $ 20,000 /month to have it 10% backed by ram ($1315/mo for  15 68.4 GB machines)